asok-mirror/InstaClone_GraphQL_MicroService/README.md

 ## Run the Services

- if needed, setup the Python environment and then change the build scripts to run
+ if needed, setup the Python environment and then change the build scripts to run the app

 ```bash
 .\build.bat
 ```
-this build script should expost the services at the configured port
+this build script should expose the services at the configured port

 ## GraphQL Endpoint Playground